-William Henry enlisted at Liverpool on 9 Mar 1831, just 21 years old.
+William Henry enlisted in the EIC Army at Liverpool on 9 Mar 1831, just 21 years old.
 He was described as a labourer, 5' 8" tall, of fresh complexion, round visage, blue eyes & fair hair, and embarked on the "Thomas Grenville" on 3 June, arriving in Calcutta on the 16 October.

 William began his military career as a gunner in 1 Troop, 3 Bgde. stationed at Dum Dum, the HQ of the Bengal Artillery.
 By 1839 he was a corporal, and on the 19 February married Isabella JOHNSON (the daughter of Thomas & Elizabeth) at St. Stephens in Dum Dum.
 Isabella was just 15, but this was not unusual in India.By 1843 William was a sergeant, and travelled to Australia to the HEIC horse stud establishment at Bungarribee NSW.